chaima61/SEA-C-SHELL/README.md

 ### Overview

-The shell parses and executes user commands, supports input/output redirection and piping, and includes several built-in commands such as `cd`, `exit`, and `help`.
+The shell parses and executes user commands, supports input/output redirection and piping, and includes 100 built-in commands such as `cd`, `exit`, and `help`.
 It also handles signals (e.g., `SIGINT` from Ctrl+C) and supports basic job control features, including background and foreground process management.

 ### Commands supported